johnwargo/eleventy-plugin-post-stats/readme.md

 ## Launching the Test Site

-To view hte sample statistics page, make a local clone of the repo then:
+To view the sample statistics page, make a local clone of the repo then:

 1. Open a terminal window or command prompt and execute the following command: `npm install`
-2. Start the `serve` process by executing `npm start`
+2. Start Eleventy's `serve` process by executing `npm start`
 3. Click the link to launch the site in the browser.

+Early versions of this plugin (up to version 0.2.4) used [Charts.js](https://www.chartjs.org/) to generate the graphs on the sample site's home page.
+Starting with version 0.2.5, I converted the sample site's Home page to use [Apex Charts](https://apexcharts.com/) since I liked the style and capabilities of the charts plus the library supports heat maps which is something I wanted to add since this plugin now has posts per month capabilities.

+I kept the old page around, you can access it using the menu at the top of the sample site, so you have two examples to use to learn how to use this plugin in your site.

 ## Notes